Organizations want a competitive edge and look to platforms for machine learning that provide a means to predict...

 H2O has an AutoML functionality that automatically runs through algorithms and their hyperparameters to produce a leaderboard of the best models.

 Other key features include procedures developed for distributed computing.
 The algorithms are for both supervised and unsupervised approaches, including random forest, GLM, GBM, XGBoost, generalized low rank model, Word2vec and more.

 H2O works on existing big data infrastructure, either on bare metal or on top of existing Hadoop or Spark clusters.
 The software can ingest data directly from Hadoop Distributed File System, Spark, S3, Azure Data Lake or another information source.
 Use cases include advanced analytics, fraud detection, claims management and digital advertising.

 IBM Watson Studio and IBM Watson Machine Learning compose an enterprise data science platform for machine learning, which provides teams with open source and data science tools.
-IBM touts them as offering the flexibility to build and deploy anywhere in a multi-cloud environment and the ability to operationalize data science results faster.
+IBM touts them as offering the flexibility to build and deploy anywhere in a multi-cloud environment and the ability to operationalize data engineering results faster.

 Watson Studio enables data scientists and engineers to explore data and develop models.
 The platform enables users to access data science tools for data preparation and model development and is available for both coders and noncoders.
 By using a multi-cloud environment, IBM Watson Studio provides data analytics on premises, in IBM Cloud Private or in the public cloud.

 With IBM Watson Machine Learning, models built in IBM Watson Studio are production-ready, built for deployment, evaluation and management in a secure environment.
 This enables users to put data science into production faster, IBM states.